udacity/ud615/labs/create-gce-account.md

 ## Enable Compute Engine and Container Engine APIs

-In order to create the cloud resources required by this workshop, you will need to enable the following APIs using the [Google API Console ](https://developers.googleblog.com/2016/03/introducing-google-api-console.html):
+In order to create the cloud resources required by this workshop, you will need to enable the following APIs using the [Google API Console](https://developers.googleblog.com/2016/03/introducing-google-api-console.html):

 * Compute Engine API
 * Container Engine API